-An attempt to cheat is sufficient for a penalty to be given, for instance taking notes into an exam with the intention of using them.
-You could then be guilty even if you don’t use the notes.
+It is enough that a student has attempted to cheat for a disciplinary measure to be justified.
+This could pertain to bringing notes to an exam with the intention of using them.
+The student can subsequently be guilty of cheating even if they do not use the notes.

 Especially on take-home exams, where departments often encourage a certain amount of collaboration, it is important to know that helping someone else to cheat can be regarded as cheating.
 Allowing someone else to copy your answers could lead to disciplinary proceedings against you.